-LSB STANDARD 16, REV. 05 OPEN BURNING AND RECREATIONAL FIRES
+OPEN BURNING AND RECREATIONAL FIRES

-Open burning and recreational fires within the corporate limits of the City of Houston shall be in accordance with the "City of Houston Fire Code" (Fire Code) and this standard.
+The provisions of this standard shall apply to open burning and recreational fires within the corporate limits of the City of Houston.

+The purpose of these provisions shall be to provide guidelines for open burning and recreational fires in accordance with the City of Houston Fire Code and this standard.